If Breast Cancer ReturnsFact Sheet

-When metastases are present, tests are done to determine which organs are involved and the hormone receptor- and HER2/neu-status of the tumor.
+When metastases are present, tests are done to determine which organs are involved and the hormone receptor status and HER2/neu-status of the tumor.
 Then, you and your provider can discuss treatment options.

 Learn more about treatment of metastatic breast cancer.

 Metastatic breast cancer can cause pain in the areas where the cancer has recurred.
 It is important to control any pain related to metastatic breast cancer.
 Even mild pain can interfere with daily life and make other side effects, such as fatigue, seem worse.

 Learn more about management of pain related to metastatic breast cancer.

 Treatment for breast cancer can be a difficult and draining process.
-If the cancer returns, you may feel a strong emotional and physical effect.
+If the cancer returns, you may have a strong emotional and physical reaction.
 A breast cancer support group, especially one focused on breast cancer recurrence, may help you address these concerns.

 Learn more about support groups.